 What is Centerpin Reel Fishing?

-Centerpin fishing should be your top option if you’re planning on fishing below a float or indicator of some sort.
-The reel has absolutely no drag; it is usually around 4 to 5.5 inches in diameter.
-It sits on a single “pin” in the center of the cork on the rod.
+Centerpin fishing should be your top option if you’re planning on fishing below a bobber or float, which acts as an indicator.
+These reels have absolutely no drag, usually around 4 to 5.5 inches in diameter.
+It sits on a single “pin” in the center of the rod’s cork handle.

-The rod used with a centerpin is usually around 11 to 13 feet long.
-The extra length helps anglers accomplish long drifts and not get hung up on anything throughout the water.
-Since the reel doesn’t have any drag, it can spin both forward and backward.
-The reel will roll along with what the river or stream provides.
+The rod used with a centrepin is usually around 11 to 13 feet long.
+The extra length helps anglers accomplish long drifts without getting hung up on anything throughout the water.
+Since the reel has no drag, it can spin forward and backward.
+The reel will allow the line to roll along with the speed of the river current easily, making a natural bait presentation.

-When you’ve attached your centerpin reel to your rod, you’ll notice that it might start spinning right away.
+When you’ve attached your centerpin reel to your rod, you’ll notice that it might start spinning immediately.
 Unlike spin fishing or fly fishing, your reel is able to spin without any effort on your part.
 Therefore, you have to pay close attention to how much movement the reel has.

 Once your line is in the water, that’s when the reel work begins.
-As your line drifts downstream, you’re able to make long mends and let as much line out as you want.
-To control the pace at which line is stripped, you need to “palm” the reel.
+As your line drifts downstream, you can make long mends and let as much line out as you want.
+To control the pace at which the line is stripped, you need to “palm” the reel.
 Palming the reel is where you put your hand over the back of it and create as much tension as you would like.

 When is it Best (And Smart) to Use a Centrepin Reel?

-If you’re targeting salmon, large trout, or steelhead in the river, using a centrepin will help you land fish.
+If you’re targeting steelhead, salmon, or large trout on the river, using a centrepin will help you land fish.
 You can create the exact right drift and tension with one of these reels.
-Plus, the longer rod is going to make for a more efficient drift.
+Plus, the longer rod will make for a more efficient drift.

-Essentially, any sort of moving water would allow for you to use a centrepin reel.
+Essentially, any moving water would allow you to use a centrepin reel.

 Raven Matrix Centerpin Reel – Our Best Overall Pick!

-The Raven Matrix Centerpin Reel is a favorite for many fly fishing guides.
-Raven isn’t necessarily well-known in the general world of fishing, but the centerpin community is quite familiar with the Raven Matrix.
+The Raven Matrix centrepin reel is a favorite for many fly fishing guides.
+Raven isn’t necessarily well-known in the general fishing world, but the centerpin community is quite familiar with the Matrix.

-It has a quality backplate and a low-profile reel foot and backplate.
+It has a quality black, bronze, or titanium backplate and a low-profile reel foot.
 The coin-slot tension screw is also a nice feature in case you run into any instances on the water where you need to make a change.
 The Matrix model is 4 and 3/4 inches in diameter.
 Plus, it has twin shielded ball bearings.

-When setting up this reel, you’ll be able to attach up to 50 yards of backing and 200 yards of 8-pound line.
+When setting up this reel, you can attach up to 50 yards of backing and 200 yards of 8-pound line.
 Depending on your preference, it’s possible to upgrade the bearings to ensure you’re getting the smoothest retrieval process.

 Most anglers love that this reel is almost entirely closed.
 Since you’re fishing this reel through moving water, you have the potential to get quite a bit of debris in the reel to mess up the flow and feel of things.
-Raven thought of many things that could go wrong and did their best to make sure that the reel performs well at all times.
+Raven thought of many things that could go wrong and did their best to ensure the reel performs well at all times.

 This reel is going to cost you $270 and is available in a 5″ 1/8 size also.
 Yes, it’s a more expensive option, but the quality is hard to beat.